pingcap/talent-plan/rust/projects/tools/answers.md

 > Notice that there are _four_ different set of tests running (each could be called a "test suite").
 Where do each of those test suites come from?

-Answer: `cargo test` run unit tests, integration tests and documentation tests.
+Answer: `cargo test` runs unit tests, integration tests and documentation tests.
 In our case, the four test suites include two unit test suites from the binary and the library respectively, one integration test suite from `tests/tests.rs` and one documentation test from the library only.

 ## Question D
-> Even if a given test suite doesn't contain any tests, why might we not want them to run?
+> Why might we not want to run empty test suites?
 Besides issuing the above command, how could we permanently disable the three test suites we don't care about by editing the project manifest (`Cargo.toml`)?

 Answer: An empty test suite also needs the library to be built and linked to it.
-So we can use `cargo test` to make sure our library can be successfully built and linked.
+It can be more and more time consuming as the project grows.

 Unit tests and doc tests can be disabled in `Cargo.toml`.
 Here is a possible answer: